maxiSandoval/rest-assured-cucumber/README.md

-# RestAssured and Cucumber Project
+# Rest Assured and Cucumber Project

-This is a template of RestAssured and Cucumber project in Java using Maven.
+This is a template of Rest Assured and Cucumber using Java in Maven project.
 This project is based on a course from Udemy https://www.udemy.com/course/rest-api-automation-testing-rest-assured/ but adapted in accordance with my considerations.

 ## Getting Started

-Consider the following instructions to started with the project
+In the following instructions you can start with this project

-### Prerequisites
+## Prerequisites

 To run this project, you'll need: